 Ruth Brons Website

-Ruth Brons has overseen the development of the Preparatory Center Suzuki program since 2003 with the assistance of violin faculty and the ASTA Student Chapter teaching assistants.
-She has also developed a Suzuki program at the Montclair Cooperative School and maintains a full private lesson studio, teaches many Book Classes, and is sought after as a clinician, adjudicator and chamber coach.
-In recent years she has served in these roles for the South Carolina Suzuki Institute, ASTA String Festival, Cumberland Valley School of Music, NJIO Chamber Workshops, Stirling Duo Chamber Workshops, ASTA Certificate Advancement Program exams, and the Suburban Music School Certificate Program.
+Ruth Brons has overseen the development of the Preparatory Center Suzuki Strings program since 2003 .
+She maintains a full private lesson studio, teaches six Book Classes, and is sought after as a clinician, adjudicator, chamber coach and performer.
+Ruth holds multiple United States and International Patents for the popular line of Things 4 Strings bow hold accessories: Bow Hold Buddies for violin/viola and CelloPhant for cello.
 In addition to teaching, she has extensive performance experience in period Baroque ensembles and modern orchestras.
-She has been Associate Professor in Music History at both Gettysburg College and Harrisburg Area Community College.
-Ruth is currently a member of the Westfeld Symphony, Colonial Symphony, Orchestra of St. Peter by the Sea, and St. Cecelia Chorus and Orchestra.
-In 2008 Ruth invented universal-fit, patent-pending bow accessories to help string students achieve an accomplished bow hold in an instant.
-She makes the trademarked Bow Hold Buddies bow accessory for violin/viola and CelloPhant bow accessory for cello.
+She has also been Associate Professor in Music History at both Gettysburg College and Harrisburg Area Community College.
 She holds a Masters in Music degree in viola performance from Temple University and a B.M. from the New School of Music (Philadelphia, PA).
-Her primary teachers were Davyd Booth, Leonard Mogill, Max Aronoff and Evelyn Jacobs.
+Her primary teachers were Davyd Booth, Heidi Castleman, Leonard Mogill, Max Aronoff and Evelyn Jacobs Luis.

 Lanny Paykin was born in New York where he attended the High School of Music and Art.
 He received his BA from Wesleyan University and the MM in Cello from the Juilliard School.
 Mr. Paykin maintains a diverse career in the New York area, appearing regularly with the NY City Ballet and the Metropolitan Opera, in recording studios, and in solo and chamber music concerts.
 He is a member of Westchester Philharmonic, American Composers' Orchestra, and Brooklyn Philharmonic, often performing as principal for these orchestras, as well as for NY City Opera, NY City Ballet, Long Island Philharmonic, and American Symphony Orchestra.
 He has toured Asia with New York Philharmonic and performed with them at Avery Fisher Hall.
 His honors have included the Juilliard Alumni Award and the Paderewski Foundation Award.